Textil art - embroidery - The Big Bang

 Garden Eden

-But my greatest work is this one which I made for my second examination in embroidery.
-A bedspread made of hand-painted silk embroidered with a variety of techniques and materials – titled “The Big Bang”.
-It is inspired by the idea of the origin of the universe and depicts the planets of our solar system.
-It took about three hundred and eighty hours to complete.
+But my biggest piece is this one that I made for my second exam in embroidery.
+A bedspread made of hand-painted silk, embroidered with different techniques and materials, entitled “The Big Bang”.
+It is inspired by the idea of the origin of the universe and shows the planets of our solar system.
+It took around three hundred and eighty hours to complete.

 The Big Bang - Der Urknall